 How long will the review process take?

-The review process may take several weeks.
-Your application will be reviewed by a committee of three faculty members, and you will be notified of their decision via e-mail.
+The review process is typically 7-10 business days once a final draft of the application is received.
+Your application will be reviewed by one of our faculty committee members and you will be notified of their decision via e-mail.

 What are the possible outcomes?